jaydenmilne/tib/README.md

    Those who prefer a stricter no-nonsense subset of TI-BASIC can pass the `-s` or `--strict` paramater to disallow such shenanigans
-2. **An invalid TI-BASIC program is not necessarily an invalid tib program**

-   This means that things that might crash your calculator will run fine under tib.
-For example, `{"HELLO","TI-84"}` will throw an `ERR:DATA TYPE` error on a calculator, but tib will happily except it.

-   Those who so desire can pass the `-e` or `--emulate` paramater for a more authentic calculator experience.
-3. **Implement the parts of TI-BASIC that are useful as a general-purpose programming language**
+2. **Implement the parts of TI-BASIC that are useful as a programming language**

-    While an effort will be made to implement as many functions TI-BASIC provides, some things that just aren't useful won't be implemented.
-For instance, complex number support probably won't happen, as it isn't generally very useful in programming. yvars likely fall into the same category
+    While an effort will be made to implement as many functions TI-BASIC provides, some things that just aren't useful won't be implemented, like yvars and plotting coordinates.

+## Non-Goals

+1. **Replicate timing exactly**

+   The TI-BASIC interpreter on TI-84s is hilariously slow. tib is not particularly optimized, but replicating the timing of a calculator perfectly would be a tall order.
+Sorry, your delay loops will be super quick.
+Welcome to the 21st century.

+2. **Replicate the TI-84's floating point behavior**

+    Every number in tib is represented by rust's `f64`, so the exact behavior of that is up to your machine.
+Replicating the intricacies of how floats are handled in the Zilog Z80 does not sound fun to me.

+3. **Replace a TI-84**

+   There are some features from the TI-84 that probably will never happen, such as plotting graphs or yvars, since I don't see how those are useful for a programming language.
+One day, if you are lucky, you may get to draw things to the graph screen, but that's it.

+4. **Fail in exactly the same way**

+   The goal is that every valid TI-BASIC program is a valid tib program.
+Note this constraint says nothing about the inverse or the converse.
+An invalid TI-BASIC program is not necessarily an invalid tib program, and tib may let you get away with something you can't do on a calculator. (please let me know if you find differences though, so I can try to mitigate them!)

+   A best-effort attempt will be made to fail in the same way, but once you start crashing a calculator, you are entering the realm of Undefined Behavior™ and I make no guarantees what tib will do.